ezsystems/ezpublish-kernel/REST-API-V3.rst

 :Description: Returns the section given by id
 :Headers:
     :Accept:
-         :application/vnd.ez.api.Section+xml:  if set the new section is returned in xml format (see Section_)
+         :application/vnd.ez.api.Section+xml:  if set the section is returned in xml format (see Section_)
-         :application/vnd.ez.api.Section+json:  if set the new section is returned in json format (see Section_)
+         :application/vnd.ez.api.Section+json:  if set the section is returned in json format (see Section_)
     :If-None-match: <etag>
 :Response:

 .. code:: http

-          HTTP/1.1 200
+          HTTP/1.1 200 OK
           ETag: "<etag>"
           Accept-Patch: application/vnd.ez.api.SectionInput+(xml|json)
           Content-Type: <depending on accept header>
           Content-Length: <length>
 .. parsed-literal::
-          Section_  (sectionListType)
+          Section_

 :ErrorCodes:
     :401: If the user is not authorized to read this section